 Health - Food - Science - Community

-Generous consumption of whole grains may help guard against the development of pancreatic cancer.
+Generous intake of fruits, vegetables, and whole grains may help curb the development of pancreatic cancer.

 Eating whole grains regularly can help an individual to attain and maintain a healthy body weight.

 Following a dietary pattern that promotes the consumption of whole grains for breakfast may help shield a man from hypertension.